-While studying for a BA in History at Oxford, my attention was caught by ‘late antiquity’—the centuries between Classical Antiquity and the Middle Ages, when the Roman Empire collapsed and monotheist religion became dominant in both Europe and the Middle East.
-This led me to stay on at Oxford for an MPhil in Classical and Medieval Islamic History, at the Faculty of Oriental Studies, and to travel in Egypt and Syria.
+While studying for a BA in History at Oxford, Dr Marsham's attention was caught by ‘late antiquity’—the centuries between Classical Antiquity and the Middle Ages, when the Roman Empire collapsed and monotheist religion became dominant in both Europe and the Middle East.
+This led him to stay on at Oxford for an MPhil in Classical and Medieval Islamic History, at the Faculty of Oriental Studies, and to travel in Egypt and Syria.

-After further language study abroad, I returned to Oxford to work on a DPhil in Islamic History, and continued to travel in the Middle East.
-While completing my DPhil, I taught at the University of Sheffield, and then held research fellowships at the Universities of Cambridge and Manchester, before coming to Edinburgh’s department of Islamic and Middle Eastern Studies in 2008.
+After further language study abroad, he returned to Oxford to work on a DPhil in Islamic History, and continued to travel in the Middle East.
+While completing his DPhil, he taught at the University of Sheffield, and then held research fellowships at the Universities of Cambridge and Manchester, before coming to Edinburgh’s department of Islamic and Middle Eastern Studies in 2008.

 Andrew Marsham, Rituals of Islamic Monarchy: accession and succession in the first Muslim empire.
 Edinburgh University Press: Edinburgh, 2009.